 The first solution uses Amarok itself.
-The Amarok developers have provided means of controlling Amarok via the command-line.
-So we’ll combine this with the sleep command sleep command, and run the following in a console:
+The Amarok developers have provided means of controlling Amarok via the command line.
+So we’ll combine this with the sleep command, and run the following in a console:

 sleep 120m; amarok --stop

 This will cause Amarok to stop after 120 minutes.
-The sleep command takes a number and a suffix which can be one of s, m, h and d (for seconds, minutes, hours and days).
-You can use it to easily set the duration before the playback halts.
+The sleep command takes a number and a suffix that can be one of s, m, h, and d (for seconds, minutes, hours, and days).
+You can use it to easily set the duration before playback halts.

 Another solution, a more general one, would be to use DCOP.
-Amarok provides a very extensive DCOP interface that allows to control most of its features, including of course stopping the playback.
+Amarok provides a very extensive DCOP interface that allows us to control most of its features, including, of course, stopping playback.
 So we could also use

 sleep 1h; dcop amarok player stop